lyrall/lyrall.github.io/piracy/home.md

 # The Layman's Guide to Piracy

 There are enumerable methods, tools, guides, and masterlists for piracy floating around the web.
-But resources that are either not detailed enough, or are overwhelmingly comprehensive, are each inaccessible to young pirates.
-This is an attempt at a middle ground.
+While helpful, these often come in the form of long, comprehensive lists that cite resources beginner pirates don't know how to take advanage of.
+And so these guides are written with beginner pirates in mind.
+This will not be a long list of resources, but rather a write-up that will explain essential piracy skills and knowledge.
 Detailed enough that the tech-illiterate but determined can follow along, but only containing what you need to start pirating.
-These guides were written with the average person (who may only be interested in occasionally pirating specific things), and beginning pirates in mind.
+It should help anyone wanting to start pirating, or even average people who only want to pirate occasionally for specific things.

-If you've read/followed these guides any number of times and can repeat them confidently, you should now have basic skills and understanding that will be useful for other methods of piracy.
-Though not necessary to simply get the job done, there is much more to piracy than what is laid out on this site.
-Here are a few extremely comprehensive resources if you're ready to move past the guides on this site:
+By the time you start feeling comfortable with the contents of these guides, you'll probably have enough knowledge and instruction-following skills to explore everything the pirate community has to offer.
+Here are a few extremely comprehensive resources to get you started:
   - [r/Piracy wiki](https://www.reddit.com/r/Piracy/wiki/index)
   - [WAREZZ](https://warezz.now.sh/)
   - [Igglybuff's awesome-piracy](https://github.com/Igglybuff/awesome-piracy)